 Cambridge dog licenses are valid from April 1 to March 31 of the following year.
 All tags expire on March 31 no matter when you license your dog.
 Renewal reminders are sent out yearly in February.

 If my dog never leaves the house/yard does it still need a license?

-Licensing is available by mail or walk-in during regular office hours.
+Currently, applications are available by mail or walk-in during regular office hours.
 You must contact the Animal Control Office at 617-349-4376 or email: email@example.com or firstname.lastname@example.org and provide your name (spell if needed), address and zip code.
 A license application will be mailed to you.
 See Question above on what is needed to complete a license application.